SabaMajeedKhan/CSS-DESIGN/README.md

 INSTRUCTION TO GET FILES:
-STEP 01: Click on the button "GET CODE"
+STEP 01: Click on the button "CODE"
-STEP 02: Select ZIP from there and it will download STEP 03: Un-zip file, open it in VS Code or any editable software.
+STEP 02: Click on DOWNLOAD ZIP from there and it will start download.
+STEP 03: Un-zip file, open it in VS Code or any editable software.

 INSTRUCTIONS ABOUT CODE: